Peannut/converse/README.md

-# Landing page for the Converse store built using React, Vite, Typescript and Tailwind
+# Landing page for the Converse store built using React, Vite, Javascript and Tailwind

 <img src="src/assets/images/websitemockup.png" >